-In the second scenario, a representative open-end mutual fund offers an NAV-based, pro-rata equity contract, $(c{f,1}(\lambda), c{f,2}(\lambda))$ , where the cash payments are the end-of-date net asset values (NAVs).
+In the second scenario, the representative open-end mutual fund offers an NAV-based, prorata equity contract, $(c{f,1}(\lambda), c{f,2}(\lambda))$ , where the cash payments are the end-of-date net asset values (NAVs).
 Notably, the cash payment $c{f,1}(\lambda)$ is flexible (as opposed to $c{b,1}$ which is fixed) in the sense that it is contingent on the number of agents redeeming at t = 1, $\lambda$ , which is in turn determined by economic fundamentals R in equilibrium.
 It thus represents an equity contract.
 Looking forward, we will provide the explicit expressions of $c{f,1}(\lambda)$ and $c{f,2}(\lambda)$ based on the NAV calculation.
+Note that the demandable equity contract, which captures shares of open-end mutual funds in reality, is fundamentally different from Jacklin (1987) and the broader literature that explores how non-demandable but tradable contracts in financial markets provides liquidity different from banks (e.g., Allen and Gale, 2004, Farhi, Golosov and Tsyvinski, 2009, Dang, Gorton, Holmström, and Ordoñez, 2017).

 We derive optimal debt and equity contracts that are most closely aligned with those in practice, i.e., demandable deposits and open-end mutual fund shares with flexible NAV.
-In this sense, we solve for constrained optimal contracts and do not consider a mechanism design problem over a general contract space.
+In this sense, we solve for constrained optimal debt and equity contracts rather than consider a mechanism design problem over a general contract space.